Founded over 60 years ago to represent grower interests, GrainGrowers has achieved many milestones for members and the grains industry.

 GrainGrowers launches ProductionWise, an online farm decision making platform.

-GrainGrowers launches three major industry capability building initiatives: the annual Innovation Generation conference for 18-35 year old grain farmers; Australian Universities Crops Competition to test tertiary agricultural students on their practical knowledge and training; and the Australian Grain Leaders Program to develop growers’ leadership skills.
+GrainGrowers launches new major industry capability building initiatives: the Australian Universities Crops Competition to test tertiary agricultural students on their practical knowledge and training; and the Australian Grain Leaders Program to develop growers’ leadership skills.

 The stake in Kondinin Group is sold to enable the Kondinin Group to forge ahead in the agricultural publishing industry.